What is fostering?

 Whatever the type of needs that the child or children present with it must be sufficient enough to warrant a carer who is available to that child to a much greater extent than a generic carer would be expected to be.
 The main carer must not commit to work or activities that take them away from the home on a regular basis.

 The scheme will be open to anyone to apply but strict criteria will be applied to those wishing to take up this role.
-Applicants will have proven experience and/or relevant qualifications that will help them fulfill this demanding role.
+Applicants will have proven experience and/or relevant qualifications that will help them fulfil this demanding role.

 Carers will also receive an enhanced rate of allowances and fees commensurate with those paid by independent providers.
 A small retainer will also be paid for periods when a carer is available but no child has been placed.